 In the United States District Court for the Southern District of Illinois, Judge Yandle roundly rejected employees’ arguments that OSF Healthcare System was inappropriately relying on the ‘church plan’ exemption included in ERISA and that the exemption itself was unconstitutional.

-In this post, our experienced Chicago ERISA litigation attorneys provides a brief overview of the key facts of this case and reasoning behind the decision.
+In this post, our experienced Chicago ERISA litigation attorney provides a brief overview of the key facts of this case and reasoning behind the decision.
 Then we help to put this case into the broader legal context concerning religious-associated healthcare organizations and ERISA.

 The Employee Retirement Income Security Act contains a ‘church plan’ exemption.
 Employee benefit plans that are offered by qualified religious organizations are not required to comply with standard ERISA requirements, including some disclosure and funding regulations.

 The plaintiffs in the cases, current and former employees of a Catholic-associated hospital, raised two legal arguments.
 First, they argued that their company, OSF Healthcare System, should not qualify under the exemption.
 Second, they argued that the exemption was itself illegal under the Establishment Clause, which prohibits the government from favoring a religion.

 In her decision, Judge Yandle dismissed both arguments.
 Taking a similar position to an earlier case that was decided in the Tenth Circuit Court of Appeals, Judge Yandle declined to adopt a limited test in determining whether or not an organization is associated with a church for the purposes of ERISA.